Saturday, September 7, 2024

 Daily & Cumulative Rainfall in Victoria, Summer 2023

-Summer 2022 slightly less sunny than normal.
-June and July were both cloudier than normal, while August was sunnier than normal.
+Summer 2023 sunnier than normal.
+June and July were both sunnier than normal, while August was close to normal.

 The table below shows the number of mostly sunny days (>80% of possible sunshine), partly cloudy days (20-80% of possible sunshine), and mostly cloudy days (<20% of possible sunshine).
 Summer 2023 was very sunny, with significantly more mostly sunny days than normal (62 in 2023 compared with the normal of 45 days).
 There were also fewer mostly cloudy days than normal (10 days compared with the normal of 12).
 July was a particularly sunny month.